 Treatment depends on the severity of symptoms.

-The milder forms of Q fever usually resolve within a few weeks without any treatment at all (Mayo Clinic).
+The milder forms of Q fever usually resolve within a few weeks without any treatment at all.

 Your doctor will prescribe an antibiotic.
-Doxycycline is the antibiotic of choice for all adults and children with severe illness and should begin immediately if Q fever is suspected to be the cause of your illness, even before laboratory results are available.
+Doxycycline is the antibiotic of choice for all adults and children with severe Q fever.
+You should begin taking it immediately if Q fever is suspected to be the cause of your illness, even before laboratory results are available.

 Standard duration of treatment is two to three weeks.
-Symptoms, including fever, should subside within 72 hours.
-Failure to respond to doxycycline may suggest that the illness is not Q fever.
+The symptoms, including fever, should subside within 72 hours.
+Failure to respond to doxycycline may suggest that the illness isn’t Q fever.

 Antibiotics are typically given for 18 months if you have chronic Q fever.

-A vaccine has been successful in Australia for people who work in high-risk environments, but it is not yet available in the United States.
+A vaccine has been successful in Australia for people who work in high-risk environments, but it isn’t currently available in the United States.